 - A robust infrastructure to help business units meet their risk management responsibilities with full accountability

-- Full transparency and visibility into risk management practices, particularly for governing bodies like audit committees and the Board
+- Full transparency and visibility into risk management practices, particularly for governing bodies such as audit committees and the board of directors

 - Shared functions such as IT, legal, HR, and finance help business units manage their risks in alignment with the overall enterprise risk program

-- Compliance, internal audits, and risk management teams continually monitor the risk function and report on its effectiveness and performance to the leadership, the Board, and other governing bodies
+- Compliance, internal audits, and risk management teams monitor the risk function and report its effectiveness and performance to the leadership, the Board, and other governing bodies

 - Learning is encouraged to manage risks more effectively and avoid repeating mistakes

-- Decision-making is guided not only by organizational strategy, but also by ethics
+- Decision-making is guided by both organizational strategy and ethics

 5 Strategies to Improve Risk Culture

-A strong risk culture can strengthen risk management and improve risk-related decision-making.
+A healthy risk culture strengthens risk management and improves risk-related decision-making.
 Building that effort, however, requires time and patience.
-Fortunately, an organization can create the desired risk culture if it follows these five strategies:
+Fortunately, an organization can create the desired risk culture if it follows these five strategies.

 Start From the Top Down

-Risk culture depends upon the support and involvement of executive leadership.
-C-suites and the board must themselves be convinced of the value of a good risk culture, prioritize it, and communicate its tangible value across the workforce.
+Risk culture depends on the support and involvement of executive leadership.
+C-suites and corporate boards must be convinced of the value of good risk culture, prioritize it, and communicate its value across the workforce.
 They must build a consensus about the type of culture they want, why they want it, and how it can be enhanced.